 Nothing can be further from the truth.
 Your brand is not only your software but your knowledge and capacity to optimize your customer’s needs with a particular service.
 This includes a projection of your sense of identity and reputation.
 It’s the leverage that makes people choose one software service before another one.

-You need to position your business and their representatives as experts within the industry and use:
+It would help if you positioned your business and their representatives as experts within the industry and use:

 Your marketing team may be getting leads.
 You may be eager to send right away a product catalog.
 Hold on.
 An online marketing strategy needs to address your customer’s timing.
 When using the services of a SaaS supplier, customers engage in a very long process of deliberation, including whether or not they can try an in-house solution before finding an outside expert.